 Any rewards that you earn while playing the campaign will be carried into your online multiplayer, along with customisation, skills and upgrades you get for your troopers and heroes.
 This will help to link together the two branches of the game and provide an element of continuation from one to the other.

 You’ll be taking part in the online multiplayer with up to forty players at a time, so the scale of the battles is going to be pretty significant.
 Maps will be based on locations from key sections of the movie franchise, spanning all eras, so you might be on the Ice Planet of Hoth one moment and then potentially on Takodana the next, and we’ll be very surprised if there isn’t either a movie tie-in with The Last Jedi locations or a DLC to add them in later.

 If that isn’t enough Star Wars simulation for you, the fact that you will also be able to play as and fight against characters from all of the films should be a big draw.
-You can see a few of them in the reveal trailer above, with Yoda, Darth Maul and Rey getting the attention, but we’re expecting a whole host of others to be confirmed when the gameplay trailer arrives.
+You can see a few of them in the reveal trailer above, with Yoda, Darth Maul and Rey getting the attention, but a hole host of others have been confirmed, including Boba Fett and Han Solo.